fergusq/roda/README.md

 ## English

 Röda is a homemade scripting language inspired by Bourne shell, Ruby and others.
 While not being a real shell language, Röda still makes an extensive use of concurrency and streams (pipes).
+For more documentation, see GUIDE.md.

 ### Building